uwe-app/app/README.md

 You should replace `<credentials>` with the identifier of the AWS credentials and `<region>` with the target region, eg: `ap-southeast-1`.
 Replace all instances of `example.com` with the domain name that is being hosted.

 The credentials should have full access to ACM, S3, Cloudfront and Route53.
-The output of these commands will include identifiers for the created resources that you can take note of or find them later in the AWS console.

 ## Name Servers